django-cms/django-cms/docs/extending_cms/custom_plugins.rst

 post_copy
 ---------

-Can (should) be overriden to handle the copying of plugins which contain children plugins after the original parent has been copied.
+Can (should) be overridden to handle the copying of plugins which contain children plugins after the original parent has been copied.

 ``post_copy`` takes 2 arguments: